 - No Whey!
 Foods Peppermint No No’s

-If you want a minty version of M&M’s, you can try the No Whey!
+If you want a minty version of the popular brand, you can try the No Whey!
 Foods Peppermint No No’s.
 These are also milk-free.
 Instead of plain milk-free chocolate, they have an added peppermint flavor.

 - Dark Chocolate Peanut Gems